The Local Lemma is asymptotically tight for SAT: Introduction

 Kratochv\'{i}l, Savick\'y, and Tuza \cite{KST} defined the value $f(k)$ to be the largest integer $s$ such that every $(k,s)$-CNF is satisfiable.
 They also generalized Tovey's result by showing that for every $k \geq 3$ $(k, f(k) + 1)$-SAT is already NP-complete.
 In other words, for every $k\geq 3$ the $(k, s)$-SAT problem goes through a kind of ``complexity phase transition'' at the value $s=f(k)$.
 On the one hand the $(k,f(k))$-SAT problem is trivial by definition in the sense that every instance of the problem is a ``YES''-instance.
 On the other hand the $(k, f(k)+1)$-SAT problem is already NP-hard, so the problem becomes hard from being trivial just by allowing one more occurrence of each variable.
 For large values of $k$ this might seem astonishing, as the value of the transition is exponential in $k$: one might think that the change of just one in the parameter should have hardly any effect.

-The complexity hardness jump is even greater: the problem of $(k, s)$-SAT is also $MAX-SNP$-complete for every $s>f(k)$ as was shown by Berman, Karpinski, and Scott \cite{BKS} (generalizing a result of Feige \cite{Feige98} who showed that $(3,5)$-SAT is hard to approximate within a certain constant factor).
+The complexity hardness jump is even greater: MAX-$(k, s)$-SAT is also MAX-SNP-complete for every $s>f(k)$, $k\ge2$ as was shown by Berman, Karpinski, and Scott \cite{BK, BKS} (generalizing a result of Feige \cite{Feige98} who showed that MAX-$(3,5)$-SAT is hard to approximate within a certain constant factor).

 The determination of where this complexity hardness jump occurs is the topic of the current paper.